magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ## Create a simple event workflow
 Now we know how to create and read events with the Vamp API, we can take this a step further and create a simple workflow to automate the process.
 You could also use Vamp workflows to aggregate and calculate metrics and send these out as events again, like the default “metrics” and “health” workflows and events that are used by the Vamp UI to create graphs.

+### A bit about workflows

 Vamp workflows are a convenient way of creating Node JS based scripts that run as containers and access the Vamp API.
-Workflows run in Vamp workflow agent containers ([github.com/magneticio - Vamp workflow agent](https://github.com/magneticio/vamp-workflow-agent)) and are managed just like any other container inside your cluster, making them robust, scalable and dynamic.
+JavaScript workflows run in Vamp workflow agent containers ([github.com/magneticio - Vamp workflow agent](https://github.com/magneticio/vamp-workflow-agent)) and are managed just like any other container inside your cluster, making them robust, scalable and dynamic.
 You can schedule workflows to run as a daemon, be triggered by Vamp events or to run at specified times (a compatible Vamp workflow driver is required for time and event based scheduling).
 You could also create your own workflows using your language of preference - create an application or script that accesses the Vamp API and build it into a docker container that can be deployed by Vamp.

 We are going to create a workflow that runs as a daemon (i.e. all the time).
 We'll start by creating a breed with the required workflow-script and then deploy this as a Vamp workflow.
-It is advisable to create a Vamp breed artifact containing the workflow script and then reference the breed from a workflow definition - once a workflow is un-deployed it will disappear from the UI, whereas a breed can be referenced and deployed any number of times.
+It is advisable to create a Vamp breed artifact containing the workflow script and then reference the breed from a workflow definition - once a workflow is stopped it will be deleted, whereas a breed can be referenced and re-deployed any number of times.

 ### Create a breed
 The breed will hold the JavaScript to be run for our workflow.
 To be able to interact with Vamp, we will need to include a few items in the JavaScript.
 The Vamp Node.js Client library allows the Node.js application to easily interact with the Vamp API, see the gitHub project for more details ([github.com/magneticio - Vamp Node.js Client](https://github.com/magneticio/vamp-node-client)).
 In the script we will create a new Vamp API object and set a run interval.